apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>observedGeneration is the most recent generation observed for this
+<p>ObservedGeneration is the most recent generation observed for this BackupPolicy.
-BackupPolicy.
 It refers to the BackupPolicy&rsquo;s generation, which is updated on mutation by the API Server.</p>
 </td>
 </tr>
 </tbody>